dollarscout

 General

-CPI (Consumer Price Index) is a measure that examines the average change over time in the prices paid by consumers for goods and services, like food, housing, clothing, and transportation.
+CPI (Consumer Price Index) is a measurement that examines the average change in prices paid by consumers for goods and services over time, providing an indication of inflation or deflation in an economy.

 Credit Limit